owennewo/SheepDogWhistleNN/README.md

 500 images is a low number for NN training, so I turned 500 images into 20,000!
 This was done by moving the whisle a few pixels left/right and/or up/down to create shifted new images.
 This helps 'fill in the gaps' so that the NN generalises to unseen (unheard?) samples.

-If you don't want to record/augment your own images you could use the files I created to skip to training step: https://drive.google.com/drive/folders/1xyElx27kldVmL93BxWLLImEiT4XyFRHB?usp=sharing
+My raw and augmented images can be found here, if you want to skip sample capture/labeling/augmentation: https://drive.google.com/drive/folders/1xyElx27kldVmL93BxWLLImEiT4XyFRHB?usp=sharing

 ## Training